 It’s a well-worn saying that you never get a second chance at a first impression.
 The statement is true.
 Your new colleagues and employees will start forming their opinions about you within the first minute of meeting you–opinions that will be hard to sway after they’ve been made.

-And while it’s not impossible to flip the script and eventually win over your colleagues even after you screw up an initial meeting with new office mates, and eventually win them back over, we recommend simply getting things right the first go round.
+And while it’s not impossible to flip the script and eventually win over your colleagues even after you screw up an initial meeting, we recommend simply getting things right the first time around.
 This will allow you to build your entire relationship with your new team on a solid foundation.
 That’s what our tips below are for.

 Introduce yourself properly with these 10 tips